 As mentioned above and demonstrated in some of our examples, a co-op will have to manage many risks.
 There are a number of ways to handle these risks depending on the co-op’s tolerance for risk, the cost of managing risks, and alternative options.

-Consider some of these options for handling risks:
+Consider some of these options for risk identification and management:

 The easiest way to reduce the impact of a risk is to eliminate it altogether.
 If you encounter a risk related to the co-op’s operations, consider whether changing a process or procedure could eliminate the risk to the co-op.
 For example, to avoid the risk of the co-op’s delivery drivers getting in an accident, consider contracting a trucking company to deliver goods; this will remove the risk from the co-op.